 Wood-fired hot tub in the fall, winter, or spring

 Can you use a wood-fired hot tub in the winter?
 Yes, you can.
 But it would be best if you prepared yourself well.
-Where does the water will come from as your outside tabs will probably be closed for the winter.
+Where will the water come from as your outside tabs will probably be closed for the winter?

 To fill the tub, light the fire, and add water slowly in batches to not freeze.
 Keep in mind that warming up the water in the winter will take more time and more wood.
 The starting temperature of the water will be lower, and due to the colder ambient temperature, there will be much more heatless.
 When the tub has reached the correct temperature, you have to keep the fire going to keep the tub and heater from freezing.